+SOLDIERS.
 It shall be done.

-We learn no other but the confident tyrant Keeps still in Dunsinane, and will endure Our setting down before 't.
+SIWARD.
+We learn no other but the confident tyrant

+Keeps still in Dunsinane and will endure

+Our setting down before't.

-'Tis his main hope:
+MALCOLM.
+'Tis his main hope;

-For where there is advantage to be given, Both more and less have given him the revolt, And none serve with him but constrained things Whose hearts are absent too.
+For where there is advantage to be given,

+Both more and less have given him the revolt,

+And none serve with him but constrained things

+Whose hearts are absent too.

-Let our just censures Attend the true event, and put we on Industrious soldiership.
+MACDUFF.
+Let our just censures

+Attend the true event, and put we on Industrious soldiership.

+SIWARD.
 The time approaches

 That will with due decision make us know

 What we shall say we have and what we owe.

 Thoughts speculative their unsure hopes relate,

-But certain issue strokes must arbitrate:
+But certain issue strokes must arbitrate.

 Towards which advance the war.

-Exeunt, marching
+Exeunt Marchina

+Scene V

-SCENE V. Dunsinane.
+Dunsinane.
 Within the castle.

-Enter MACBETH, SEYTON, and Soldiers, with drum and colours

-Hang out our banners on the outward walls;

-The cry is still 'They come:' our castle's strength

-Will laugh a siege to scorn: here let them lie

-Till famine and the ague eat them up:

-Were they not forced with those that should be ours,

-We might have met them dareful, beard to beard,

-And beat them backward home.
+MEnter Macbeth, Seyton, and Soldiers, with drvm and colors.
+MACBETH.
+Hang out our banners on the outward walls; The cry is still, "They come!"
+Our castle's strength Will laugh a siege to scorn.
+Here let them lie Till famine and the ague eat them up.
+Were they not forced with those that should be ours, We might have met them dareful, beard to beard, And beat them backward home.

-A cry of women within
+A cry of women within.

 What is that noise?

+SEYTON.
 It is the cry of women, my good lord.
-Exit

-I have almost forgot the taste of fears;

-The time has been, my senses would have cool'd

-To hear a night-shriek; and my fell of hair

-Would at a dismal treatise rouse and stir

-As life were in't: I have supp'd full with horrors;

-Direness, familiar to my slaughterous thoughts

-Cannot once start me.
+Exit & MACBETH.
+I have almost forgot the taste of fears: The time has been, my senses would have cool'd To hear a night-shriek, and my fell of hair Would at a dismal treatise rouse and stir As life were in't.
+I have supp'd full with horrors; Direness, familiar to my slaughterous thoughts, Cannot once start me.

-Re-enter SEYTON
+Re-enter Seyton.

-Wherefore was that cry?